Insights, Products, Solutions

 What does RCS do better than SMS texting?
 Well, just about everything!

-• Higher text limits: SMS messages are limited to 160 characters, while RCS allows you to send 250,000 characters at once.
+• Higher text limits: SMS messages are limited to 160 characters, while RCS messages don’t have a character limit.

-• High-resolution images and videos: Grab attention with gorgeous photos, captivating videos, gifs, carousels, and other dynamic features right in the native messaging app.
+• High-resolution images and videos: Grab attention with gorgeous high-resolution photos and videos, gifs, carousels, and other dynamic features right in the native messaging app.

 • Cross-app connectivity: Send messages that open in browsers, maps, and other applications.